SebManley/Cardiovascular-disease-data/README.md

 * Increased the interpretation of the data by converting numerical values into descriptive values.

 ## Data visualisation:
 The primary goal of this project was to help understand the lifestyle factors that influence cardiovascular disease risk in modern day America.
-This has been achieved through the creation of 5 figures each of which provide unique insights:
+This has been achieved through the creation of 5 figures, each of which provide unique insights:

 * **Figure 1:**